 Suzi Q. Smith is a performer, writer, educator, activist, and community leader/servant.
 She began her professional career working in community engagement for a civil rights organization, spent a decade as an account executive in the corporate world, and another decade touring the U.S. as a performing artist while leading arts & arts policy organizations.
 She is a certified Change Leader with Colorado Creative Industries, a NOVA EDI Ambassador for the City of Denver, a TEDx Speaker, and a creative writing teacher with experience designing and facilitating courses from kindergarten to University, with government agencies, in corrections facilities and residential treatment centers, and more.

 There Will Probably Be Crying: A Writing Experience.
-NOW OPEN FOR LATE FALL REGISTRATION.
+16-Week Workshop Series

 In this workshop series, participants will explore their own stories, identities, experiences, ideas, and self-language through reading, writing, and in-depth discussion.
 We will engage in a wide range of texts and other media to evaluate approaches to create mental imagery, suggest mood, set tone as a means to convey our truths.
 This is an intensive generative workshop in which we will explore texts and engage in live virtual session discussions.
 We will write weekly and all participants will be invited to share (as desired, never mandatory) during live virtual sessions, as well as via document sharing.